chilcano/ghpages-holosec/_posts/2016-02-27-wardriving-wifi-pineapple-nano-mobile-world-congress-2016-barcelona.md

 categories: ['Big Data', 'IoT', 'Open Source', 'Security']
 tags:       ['OpenWRT', 'Pineapple', 'Wardriving']
 status:     publish
-permalink:  "/2016/02/27/wardriving-wifi-pineapple-nano-mobile-world-congress-2016-barcelona/"
+permalink:  "/2016/02/27/wardriving-wifi-pineapple-nano-mobile-world-congress-2016-barcelona"
 ---
-WIFI Pineapple Nano is a nice tiny device to do Wireless Security Auditing.
-It has [OpenWRT](https://openwrt.org) embedded as S.O. with 2 Wireless NIC pre-configured and a lot of Security tools pre-installed ready to perform a Security Wireless Auditing.
-For further details, you can check the Hak5 page and I encourage you to buy one (https://www.wifipineapple.com)!.
+[WIFI Pineapple Nano](https://www.wifipineapple.com) is a nice tiny device to do Wireless Security Auditing.
+It has [OpenWRT](https://openwrt.org) embedded as SO with 2 Wireless NIC pre-configured and a lot of Security tools pre-installed ready to perform a Security Wireless Auditing.

-## Objetives

-The idea is to do a quick wardriving around of the [Mobile World Congress at Barcelona](https://www.mobileworldcongress.com) to check if the attendants are aware about their Mobile Devices with the leak of information.
+The idea of this post is to do a quick wardriving around of the [Mobile World Congress at Barcelona](https://www.mobileworldcongress.com) to check if the attendants are aware about their Mobile Devices with the leak of information.

 [![The arsenal at Mobile World Congress 2016 Barcelona - Wardriving with WIFI Pineapple Nano, Android & Kismet]({{ site.baseurl }}/assets/chilcano-00-android-gps-kismet-pineapple-adb.png)](http://holisticsecurity.io/2016/02/27/wardriving-wifi-pineapple-nano-mobile-world-congress-2016-barcelona/)